-Drivers in the sugar beet industry include strong beet prices and increased national production.
+Drivers in the sugar beet industry include national production decreases, protectionist policies and weather.

 12-Month Profitability Outlook

 Northwest FCS’ 12-month sugar beet outlook projects profitable returns for growers.
 Cooler weather and spring rains alleviated drought concerns and warming temperatures may increase sugar beet growth.
 Higher contract prices should mitigate headwinds from rising operations costs.